Overview

 You'll be based in the School of Health, Sport and Bioscience in Stratford, but you'll spend at least a third of your time 'learning by doing' away from campus.

 We have strong links with local NHS trusts and private sector providers, which means you'll have a range of work placement opportunities.
 These placements begin after the Christmas break in your first year and, thanks to our excellent connections, take place in world-renowned hospitals and NHS Trusts.
 These include Barts Health, Homerton and Barking, Havering & Redbridge.
-Our supportive staff will help set these up to ensure you get the 1,000 clinical hours you need to qualify.
+Our supportive staff will help set these up to ensure you get the 1,000 clinical hours you need to qualify as a physiotherapist.

 When not on placement, you'll enjoy practical and clinical sessions at Stratford, in small, supportive learning groups with low student-to-staff ratios.
 Our modern, purpose-built campus offers superb teaching facilities, including our own on-site clinic with four spacious, well-equipped teaching rooms.